Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Flexibility of Input in NGAS - The square-well approximation

-where $H^{'}$ is defined by eq.(21) and we have displayed the $(n,g)$-dependence of the relevant quantities.
-As an example, the perturbation-part of the Hamiltonian for the case of the quartic-AHO is given by
+where \(H^{'}\) is defined by eqn.(21), and the \((n,g)\)-dependence of the relevant quantities is displayed.
+As an example, the perturbation part of the Hamiltonian for the quartic-AHO case is given by